dakodako/Magic-Book-CNN/README.md

 # Magic Book - Using Convolutional Neural Network for Book Detection

-In order to project the content onto a blank page in a book, a program which can locates the book is required.
+In order to project the content onto a blank page in a book, a program which can locate the book is required.
 This project uses covolutional neural network to localize the labels on four corners of the book so that a precise location of the book can be found.